microsoft/code-with-engineering-playbook/docs/agile-development/team-agreements/working-agreements.md

 ## Code management

-- We follow the git flow branch naming convention for branches and identify the task number eg. `feature/123-add-working-agreement`
+- We follow the git flow branch naming convention for branches and identify the task number e.g. `feature/123-add-working-agreement`
 - We merge all code into main branches through PRs
 - All PRs are reviewed by one person from [Customer/Partner Name] and one from Microsoft (for knowledge transfer and to ensure code and security standards are met)
 - We always review existing PRs before starting work on a new task